Excalaibur

 4,500 years ago

 Native Indians called the "basketmakers" inhabit the area.
-They use a spear-throwing stick, called "atlatl," to hunt big-horn sheep.
+They use a spear-throwing stick, called "atlatl," Atlatl, Valley of Fire to hunt big-horn sheep.

 Pueblo Grande, near today's Overton, 70 miles NE of Las Vegas, becomes the first ghost town in Nevada.
 It is unknown why this center of the Anasazi civilization is suddenly deserted.